-Finally, we look for an alternative recursion without additional assumptions.
-Replacing (6.6) by (6.14), we do not need $[\mathbf{T}j^{--}]^{-1}$ .
-It remains to circumvent the troubles with the inverse $A_j$ .
-Recall that $\tilde{q}$ is independent of $x_2$ in all slices.
+To avoid these difficulties, we look for an alternative recursion without additional assumptions.
+Using (6.19) instead of (6.7), it remains to circumvent the troubles with the inverse A_j .
+Recall that \tilde{q} is independent of x_2 in all slices.
 The left equations in (6.6) with j replaced by j+1 and Equ.
-(6.7) imply
+(6.8) imply